-I’m a digital journalist covering women's and girls' lives in South Asia (and beyond).
-I have a grant from the International Women's Media Foundation for a project covering women's migration from Sri Lanka.
+I’m a reporter covering gender, migration and human rights around the world.
+I am the recipient a grant from the International Women's Media Foundation for a project covering women's migration from Sri Lanka.
 Previously, I worked at CNN, and before that I was national digital editor at the Washington Post.

 At the Washington Post, I was the national digital editor, working on the national and politics desk.
 My work at the Post includes launching the Post on snapchat – one of the first major news organizations on the platform – to tell the story of the 2014 midterms, creating and editing a series of interviews about women in the workplace across generations; and using internet comments as a reporting tool to capture the impact of a government shutdown.
 I was part of the team that was awarded the 2014 Pulitzer Prize for Public Service for coverage of the NSA.